1958-1968 Wheels magazine covers featuring Japanese models1960 Holden and Ford Falcon

 1983 Ford Falcon1988 Holden Commodore

 From 1978 to 2008, witness one of the longest and most intense model battles in the world between the Holden Commodore and the Ford Falcon… If the Commodore took the advantage at the start, the Falcon led the way during most of the eighties, while in the nineties the fight got intense: only 191 units separated the two in 1992, with the Falcon the lucky winner that year.
-All in all, the Falcon peaked at 15.3% market share in 1987 while the Commodore hit a personal best of 12.8% in 1996 and sold 94,642 units in 1998, a record for any nameplate ever sold in Australia.
+All in all, the Falcon peaked at 15.3% market share in 1987 while the Commodore hit a personal best of 12.8% in 1996 and sold 94,642 units in 1998, an annual volume record for any nameplate ever sold in Australia.

 From 1996 onwards it was the Commodore who took the reigns of the market, and did so for 15 consecutive years up until 2011 when the Mazda3 became the first imported model to rank #1 in Australia since World War 2… It got worse in 2012 with no local model on the podium.
 Look into the context in which the Hyundai Excel delivered one of the biggest surprises in the Australian automotive industry when it led the monthly ranking in June 1998… The Toyota Corolla ranked #1 for the first time in September 2005 and dislodged the Ford Falcon from the 2nd place in 2006 to finally top the annual ranking in 2013 and do it again in 2014 and 2015.
-The Toyota Hilux was the first pickup truck to top the annual charts in 2016, repeating this feat in 2017.
+The Toyota Hilux was the first pickup truck to top the annual charts in 2016, never looking back since.

 Australia Historical Data: